2023 Solar Incentives Guide for Machesney Park, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar system.
-Rebates could be offered by your local utility company, your state or your county.
+- Rebates: A rebate is a partial refund after the purchase of your solar system.
+These may be offered by your local utility company, your county or your state.
 The rebates are usually applied before tax credits are calculated.

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement in place with your Machesney Park utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you have a net metering agreement with your Machesney Park utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-Your local Machesney Park solar panel installer can offer more information about the ITC and how it may apply to your situation.
+Your local Machesney Park solar panel installer can provide more information about the ITC and how it may apply to your situation.

-More information about the new Inflation Reduction Act can be found here.
-Your local Machesney Park solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Machesney Park solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives